backstage-technical-services/hub/docs/contributing/Developing.md

 # Contributing - Developing

-> Please make sure you have read the [main contributing
+> Please make sure you have read the [main contribution
 > guide][contributing-main] first and are familiar with the [development
 > workflow][contributing-workflow].